 1976 – The revolution is uncontainable.
 Only 69 years after the discovery of the first fully synthetic polymer, Bakelite, plastic becomes the most used material in the world.
 It’s lightweight, strong, flexible, rigid, transparent, opaque, and best of all; suited to mechanical mass production.
 Making them (after initial tooling costs) cheap to produce.
 Polymers could be almost anything to anyone, so it’s little wonder they caused a manufacturing revolution.

-A fast flowing portfolio requires more than just a quality warehouse management sytem.
-Sharing data across the tiers can help the supply chain improve efficiencies as a unit that one set of businesses data alone could not.
+Sharing data across the tiers from the flow of materials to the end customer demand patterns can help the supply chain improve efficiencies as a unit that one set of businesses data alone could not.
 Collecting and analysing data with both customers and suppliers makes identifying areas of waste much easier, therefore protecting margins.